josegonzcs/josegonzcs.github.io/README.md

 ## 2026 World Cup Predictor

-Currently organizing teams and team rankings
+Currently organizing qualified and playoff teams.

+Group Winners and Group Runner-Ups are current.

+Playoff Teams are decided by FIFA rankings, keep in mind upsets happen in football.
+GO UNDERDOGS!